 My Fathers Shema

 Despite my parents sincere commitment to this way of life, the temple gave my parents a hard time for adopting children outside of their faith.
-All that he ever wanted was to love and obey the Torah, take care of his wife and raise us as proper and devoted daughters.
+All that my father ever wanted was to love and obey the Torah, take care of his wife and raise us as proper and devoted daughters.

 My father moved from Saskatchewan to Toronto in the 50's to attend school, changing his name from Israel to Arthur to escape the cruelty of anti-semitism.
 On this history he built a thriving Endodontic practice in Yorkville, taught at the University of Toronto and worked right into his 80’s.
 Letting go of the role of practitioner and teacher was torturous for him.

-My mother was a demure and soft-spoken lady who looked like Jacqueline Kennedy.
+My mother was demure and soft-spoken lady and looked like Jacqueline Kennedy.
 She stored white gloves in the drawers beside her bed and always dressed up, "like a lady lisa" before going out.
 She grew up with an abusive father who lost his law practice to alcoholism and eventually died of Cirrhosis of the Liver.
 From my earliest memories, Joyce battled with Inflammatory Bowel Syndrome and then Intestinal Cancer.
 I know my parents loved each other and their lives with us.
 I cherish the memories of lighting Shabbat candles with my mother to welcome in the Sabbath, and then having our extended family over, tearing into fresh warm pieces of the Friday night Challa after recitation of prayers over bread and wine.
 But as my mother became consumed with the sole task of survival, my father had to attend to many of our daily needs such as making dinner, cutting our hair, preparing our lunches and taking us to school.
 He was there to teach us how to ride bikes, carve pumpkins and help with school projects.
 All of this he did without one complaint.
 My mother later died of Metastatic Lung Cancer in 1995 when I was in my twenties.

 I didn’t plan on being a disappointment to my family.
 No one ever sets out that way.
 I stayed under the radar for quite a long time.
 Hiding was the easy part.
 A mother with a terminal illness and a stoic father who buried himself in what he loved to do, pretending that all was well in his palace on Elmsthorpe Avenue.

 It started with sneaking sips from my father’s liquor cabinet.
 This I slowly replaced with water.
 The pot, hash, and alcohol at school parties morphed into daily use, a betrayal of my own body with boys that only wanted to be “friends” and the dive further into shame and utter humiliation from a reputation I couldn't get out from under.
 Stealing my mother’s Ativan and Percocet’s.
 Moving from one high school to the next and then dropping out entirely.
 Cocaine, PCP, Heroine.
 Leaving home for months on end.
 Returning only to steal what I could when they were not home.
 Living in a crack house.
 The withdrawal before the next high.
-There was no slow moving train for me.
+This was no slow moving train.
 After a few weekends in jail my parents came to my rescue and took me to a long-term treatment center in Arizona.
 They did the best they could and luckily for me, it worked.
 I have been sober since November 4th, 1989.

 You never forget the look of shame and bewilderment however in the eyes of those who once fed and protected you.
 My humble father who proudly took his new baby home from the hospital.
 He had every intention of raising me to be a proper Jewish woman.
 Even after years of sobriety, Arthur never looked at me the way he did that night before my Bat-Mitzvah.
 I was now someone he did not know and never would.
 Years after I entered sobriety Arthur still held tightly to his leather jacket and wallet whenever I was around.
 Some things are just broken and can’t ever be fixed.

 I did not continue practicing Judaism when I left Toronto.
 I was an outsider, a pretender co-opting the moment.
 This was my fathers world.
 Instead, I forged a path of my own.
 A path of breath and growth.
 A journey toward the heart.
 Layer after layer.
-For all of this history that makes up ME, I exhale a full breath around HIS Story.
-This story that was HIS.
+For all of this history that makes up ME, I exhale a full breath around the story that was HIS.
 And what is it that I hear in return for the space this breathe creates?
 It is the prayer I heard as a young girl.
 Its solemnity wafting in the tones carried by the choir and the voices of its congregants

 “Sh’ma Yis-ra-eil, A-do-nai E-lo-hei-nu, A-do-nai E-chad ”